hyper-expanse/dotfiles/debian/security-hardening.md

 ## Default Permissions

 Files and directories are typically created on a Unix system with world readable permissions.
-That means any user on that system, besides the file's owner, can, by default, read the contents of newly created files, even if that user is not the owner, or part of the group assigned to the file.
+That means any user on that system, besides the file's owner, can, by default, read the contents of newly created files, even if that user is not the owner, or part of the group assigned as an owner to the file.

-To mitigate the availability of file contents to third-parties, we change the `UMASK` used by our Linux system when setting the default permissions on new files and directories.
+To mitigate the availability of file contents to third-parties on the same system, we change the `UMASK` value used by the Linux system when setting the default permissions for new files and directories.

 Edit `/etc/login.defs` and change the following line: